patashish704/pandoc-complete/README.md

 recommended because you can easily keep all your plugins updated.

-If instead you wish to manually install `pandoc-complete` using vim's native plugin manager, you can do so using the following steps:
+If instead you wish to manually install `pandoc-complete` using vim's native plugin manager, you can do so by following these steps:

 - `mkdir -p ~/.vim/pack/myplugins/start`
 - `cd !$`